y-scope/log-surgeon/docs/schema.md

 `log-surgeon` uses to parse log events.
 Delimiters conceptually divide the input into *tokens*, where each token is either a variable (matched by a pattern) or **static text**.
 Variable tokens may include delimiters and are treated as a single token.
-Static-text always begins and ends with a delimiter.
+Static-text always begins and ends with a delimiter (or the start/end of the log event).
 This structure enables `log-surgeon` to extract variables from otherwise unstructured log events.

 ## Schema syntax